Top results

 Another aspect students can struggle with at KS4 is understanding that there isn’t a singularly correct answer in English.
 Their opinions on the texts are not only relevant, but very important.

-The top ends of the literature mark schemes require personal responses to texts.
+The top ends of the GCSE English Literature mark schemes require personal responses to texts.
 However, getting students to actively include these in their writing, or even form them can be challenging.

 A unit using Romeo and Juliet as a springboard to produce writing to argue provides low stakes opportunities for students to comprehend Shakespearean language.
 This is without having to get stuck into word level analysis or writing out the the same old paragraphs again and again.